Get My San Diego Zoo & Other Discounts

 Cincinnati Zoo members get many different benefits for their annual fee including:

-• 9 am entry from mid-March through October 31
+• 9 am early entry from early March through mid-November

-• Two half-price guest tickets on each visit that cannot be combined with other discounts
+• Four half-price guest tickets on each visit that cannot be combined with other discounts

 • Food and merchandise discounts